 Air Filtration

 This is an extension of the containment process.
 Air filtration involves using HEPA vacuums and other technologies to prevent the spread of the spores as mold remediation takes place.
-In addition, this helps to capture microscopic molds that may have escaped in the air.
+In addition, this helps to capture microscopic molds that may have escaped into the air.

 Mold Removal

-This process involves treating the areas infested by mold and removing the molds.
+This process involves treating the areas infested by mold and removing the mold.
 It involves the use of antifungal and antimicrobial treatments to eliminate colonies.
-Professionals often employ different methods, depending on the severity of the damage or infestation and the type of material that's been infested.
+Professionals often employ different methods, depending on the severity of the damage or infestation and the type of material that’s been infested.

 For example, for semi-porous and non-porous materials, technicians take extra care to ensure that spores are not accidentally released during cleanup.
 In addition, items that absorb moisture, such as carpets or rugs, may have to be disposed of.

 Sometimes, certain materials may even have to be removed entirely and replaced.
 The entire process is usually carried out in line with the ANSI/IICRC S520 Standard.
-However, experienced technicians will ensure that this process is as safe as possible and the structural integrity of your home isn't jeopardized.
+However, experienced technicians will ensure that this process is as safe as possible and that the structural integrity of your home isn’t jeopardized.

 Sanitization